 It's important to get the pup into a consistent routine in the first few days after you bring it home.
 This means regular feeding times and trips outside to go to the toilet after every meal.
 Always go outside with your pup and be sure to praise it and feed it a treat when it goes to the toilet - this is the beginning of housetraining.

 Socialization isn't just about training your puppy to be good with people - the flipside is training your puppy to be comfortable on its own.
 If your puppy whines or panics when you leave it alone, you're up against separation anxiety.
 Don't worry - it's completely natural.
-Find out how to deal with puppy separation anxiety.
+Find out

 When you pick up your puppy from the breeders, try to get them to give you at least a week's supply of whatever food they have been feeding the puppy.
 A quick change in diet could lead to a very sick puppy.
 Don't feed a puppy cow's milk unless the breeder tells you it's okay.